qheilmann/CommandAPI-docs/docs/en/create-commands/arguments/types/misc/mathoperation-arguments.md

 /changelevel <player> <operation> <value>
 ```

-As with any command, we declare our arguments, cast them properly and then we write our main code.
+As with any command, we declare our arguments, cast them properly, and then we write our main code.
 In this example, we use the `apply(int, int)` method from our `MathOperation` to calculate the player's new level.

 :::tabs
 ===Java